georgefs/pyclip-copycat/README.markdown

 	# useful for dealing with data copied from spreadsheets
 	data = clipboard.paste_table()

-Note: I don't actually have a Mac to test things on, so if you are using Mac OS X and you find that the code is not working, please patch it and send a pull request.
+Note: If you are using this on Linux, make sure you have the xclip program installed.

 PyClip is release under an MIT license, reproduced in LICENSE.